- Efficient powertrain

 We’ll update this space when federal officials ruin one, stay tuned.
 (Read more about how we rate cars.)

-The IIHS called specific versions of the Niro a Top Safety Pick+ for 2018.
+The IIHS says the 2019 Niro, whether it's a Hybrid or Plug-In Hybrid, is a Top Safety Pick+.
 In addition to top “Good” scores on all crash tests—including both front- and passenger-side small overlap crashes—the Niro’s optional automatic emergency braking system was rated as “Superior” in avoiding or mitigating forward crashes.
 Frustratingly, Kia reserves automatic emergency braking as a spend-up option on LX and EX trims, and it’s not available on base models.
 The life-saving technology is only standard on Touring models and plug-in hybrid versions.
 We think it should be standard across the board.

 Outward vision in the Kia Niro is generally good, although the view toward the back is compromised by thick rear roof pillars.
 The Niro EX trim level includes standard blind-spot monitors that we strongly recommend.